gpestana/notes/talks/everyone_is_naked/README.md

 and private against local adversaries.

-In a nutshell, interactions between peers in the network should not disclose any information over time about peer's interests and behaviour.
+In a nutshell, interactions between peers in the network should not disclose any information over time about peers’ interests and behaviour.
 Adversaries or curious honest peers should not be able to infer users' behaviour based on their network activity.
 Let's consider the following cases: